25prabhu10/notes/docs/Languages/Markdown/Markdown_Reference.md

 You can also include inline Markdown such as links, bold, italics, or strike-through in the table.

-Finally, by including colons (`:`) within the header row, you can define text in that column to be left-aligned, right-aligned, or center-aligned:
+Finally, by including colons (`:`) within the header row, you can define text in that column to be left-aligned, right-aligned, or centre-aligned:

 ```markdown
 | Left-Aligned  | Center Aligned  | Right Aligned |